SaTyAbHr2005/AI-SDPIP-Smart-Data-Processing-with-Intelligent-Automation/README.md

 ## 🏆 Acknowledgments

 - MoSPI – For initiating the modernization challenge

-- Statathon 2025 Organizers – For the competition platform

 - Open-Source Community – For the tools and libraries